stdnt-c1/A-Hand-For-A-Game/README.md

 ## Citation and Academic Use

 > [!IMPORTANT]
 > **For Academic Citation**: This project includes a [CITATION.cff](CITATION.cff) file for proper academic attribution.
+A comprehensive [BibTeX file](citation.bib) is also available with multiple citation formats.
 Please review the research disclaimers before citing.

 If you use this software in academic research, please cite it as: